shivam437/Train-Ensemble-Learning-Model-on-Sugarcane-Dataset/README.md

 # Train-Ensemble-Learning-Model-on-Sugarcane-Dataset
 This project aims to develop a robust predictive model using ensemble learning techniques.
-Ensemble learning combines multiple machine learning models to improve performance and achieve superior accuracy and generalization.
+Ensemble learning combines multiple machine learning models to improve performance and achieve superior accuracy and generalization.By leveraging the strengths of various algorithms, the project seeks to create a comprehensive and powerful model applicable to diverse predictive tasks.